 Private schools are a fairly new concept in Myanmar and typically offer the national curriculum with a distinct focus on English.
 These schools are mainly targeted towards middle-class families and offer smaller class sizes and a wider range of extracurricular activities at a much more affordable rate than international schools.

 A significant percentage of children also attend monastic secular schools, which are run by monks.
 These schools focus on literacy and arithmetic proficiency.
 Historically, monastic schools only admitted boys.
-They have since evolved to provide education to all children from villages who cannot access government schools.
+They have since developed to provide education to all children from villages who cannot access government schools.

 International schools in Myanmar